tchoy5/my-site/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Student at <a href='https://www.ubc.ca/'>University of British Columbia</a>.
+subtitle: Student at <a href='https://www.ubc.ca/'> University of British Columbia </a>.
 Vancouver, BC.
 Contacts: tylorchoy@gmail.com

 profile:
   align: right